telerik/ajax-docs/controls/radbinaryimage.md

 The RadBinaryImage Smart Tag provides convenient access to the most common used properties for the control.
 You can display the Smart Tag by right clicking on the RadBinaryImage in the design window, and choosing the "Show Smart Tag"	option from its context menu.
 ![radbinaryimagetaskspng](images/radbinaryimagetaskspng.png)

->note When you want to display transparent .gif images using a RadBinaryImage, you should set its **ResizeMode** property to **None** .
+>tip When you want to display transparent .gif images using a RadBinaryImage, you should set its **ResizeMode** property to **None** .
 This is so because image transformations with such files are not supported.
 >